tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 This feature is accessible only for accounts with Superuser role set.
 :::

 Version 10.x comes up with player action log feature.
-This lets you see who was accessing the website, when and from what kind of browser a connection was made.
+It lets you see who accessed the website, when and what the user agent of user's browser was.
 It is possible to filter results by entering:

 - name,
 - Steam ID (SteamID64 format),